Pig buildings & housing development

 AHDB Pork has also produced a comprehensive guide to new building construction for English pig producers – how to plan, design and build a new finishing house.

-A hard copy version is available free of charge to AHDB Pork levy payers.
-Please contact pork.environment.ahdb.org.uk providing your name and business address.
+Hard copies are available free of charge to AHDB Pork levy payers.
+Please email: pork.environment.ahdb.org.uk providing your name and business address.

 For more detailed information regarding building design please refer to the AHDB Pork Environmental Management for Healthy Pig Production document or the AHDB Pork British Pig Project.